sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 y'(t) = -\nu x - y, \nu \in \mathbb{R}
 \end{cases}$$

 Below, we have the phase portrait for $\nu = 5$ which has 3 equilibria.
-But one interesting thing to note is that the solutions around the origin are not nearly as elliptical as the $\mu =5$ case above.
+But one interesting thing to note is that the solutions around the origin are not nearly as elliptical as the $\mu =5$ case above and we do see some evident spiraling into the origin.
+Once again, one might wonder if there is a periodic orbit because there appears to be a transition between solutions asymptoting towards curves that approximately come from eigenvectors and the inward spirals.

 ![label](/files/nl8.jpg)